The female voice is a complex and dynamic instrument, capable of expressing a wide range of emotions and musical styles.

 Mezzo-sopranos have a more robust, deeper timbre than sopranos, with a comfortable range between the higher soprano and lower contralto voices.

 Their middle voice is stronger than the soprano, and they have a weaker head voice.
-The mezzo-soprano’s tone is often described as warm and full-bodied, with a less prominent vibrato.
+Listeners often describe the mezzo-soprano’s tone as warm and full-bodied, with a less prominent vibrato.

 Contraltos have the lowest range of female voice types and are unique among female voices.
 Their tone is typically deep and rich, with a distinct vocal timbre.